PJUllrich/live_ex/README.md

 ## Why this library?

-I completed a medium-sized project using LiveView recently in which I only used 2 nested LiveViews.
-I ran into the typical problem that I lost the overview of how and when the state shared by the 2 LiveViews changed and whether the views transitioned from one state to another without state corruption (e.g. some variable wasn't updated properly).
+I completed a medium-sized project using LiveView recently in which I used 2 nested LiveViews.
+I ran into the typical problem that I lost the oversight of how and when the state shared by the 2 LiveViews changed and whether the views transitioned from one state to another without state corruption (e.g. some variable wasn't updated properly).
 Therefore, I created this project to help you (and me) to use LiveView for larger than example projects.

 ## Installation